arafat-hasan/postgres-notes/README.md

 postgresql                           12                              client, server                              PostgreSQL server and client module
 ```

-We can see in this output that there are three versions of PostgreSQL available from the **AppStream** repository: `9.6`, `10`, and `12`.
+In this output, we can see three versions of PostgreSQL available from the **AppStream** repository: `9.6`, `10`, and `12`.
 The stream that provides Postgres version 10 is the default, as indicated by the `[d]` following it.
-If we want to install that version we could just run `sudo dnf install postgresql-server` and move on to the next step.
+If we want to install that version, we could just run `sudo dnf install postgresql-server` and move on to the next step.

-To install PostgreSQL version 12, you must enable that version’s module stream.
-When you enable a module stream, you override the default stream and make all of the packages related to the enabled stream available on the system.
+To install PostgreSQL version 12, we have to enable that version’s module stream.
+When we enable a module stream, we override the default stream and make all of the packages related to the enabled stream available on the system.

 To enable the module stream for Postgres version 12, run the following command:
 ```